 Resilience is a multifaceted concept that is defined rather loosely.
 The word “resilience” originates from Latin language, dating from the early 17th century.
 It is composed of “re-” meaning “back” and “salire” meaning to jump, to move up or to leap.
 Most definitions of resilience relate to bouncing back.
 At the same time, the concept of resilience varies across domains.
 Some literature describes resilience as a property, such as the preparedness and the ability to recover from a shock or distress.
 Other sources relate to the actual behavior of a system or a person when experiencing a disruption.
 Some definitions highlight the importance of rapidity of the reaction to the shock and fast recovery.
 Further definitions state that the recovery should bring the performance back to the pre-shock level, while other literature indicates that resilience also implies excelling beyond the initial level.
+We challenged the plurality of the “resilience” definitions by surveying experts in academia, policy making and business.
+We found that, despite having the same root, “recovery” is the only common denominator for financial, social, psychological and infrastructure resilience.
+Also, the experts judged that the rapidity of recovery is less important for a person than for a system.
+Resilience is a complex term that should be used with caution.

-Source: Andraszewicz, S., Roberts, A.C., Wettstein, L. & Straub, L.M.
+More information in: Andraszewicz, S., Roberts, A.C., Wettstein, L. & Straub, L.M.
 (2024).
 What is resilience?
 An aggregated expert opinion. https://doi.org/10.31219/osf.io/r97t3

 What does decision-making in urban spaces and built environments have in common with decision-making during financial planning and crises?
 In both cases, decision-making is inherently complex.
 It requires dealing with uncertainty, it consumes a substantial amount of cognitive resources and it may have no single best solution.
 Complexity of decision-making is a multifaceted concept that appears in a wide range of scientific and application domains, but it lacks a uniform definition.
 This poses a problem when dealing with complex decisions and when trying to find ways to simplify them.
 Therefore, based on a scoping review, I outline a conceptual framework that systematises knowledge about complex decision-making and organises it into a conceptual framework (see the Figure below).